STRUCTURAL DAMPERS

 -

-Adjacent graph: wind-induced steady state lateral displacements with & without Struflex dampers (roof)
+Adjacent graph: wind-induced steady-state lateral displacements of the roof with & without Struflex dampers.

-StruFlex adjustable pot bearings can momentarily function as rocking isolators during a strong seismic motion, while once the strong seismic motion is over they continue to function as spring & damper systems against wind-imposed vibrations.
+StruFlex adjustable pot bearings can temporarily function as rocking isolators during strong seismic events, and afterward continue to operate as spring & damper systems to mitigate wind-induced vibrations.

-StruFlex (base) dampers - VS - mass damper on the roof:
+StruFlex (base) dampers - VS - roof-mounted mass dampers